techidaily/site-ai-voice-clone/source/_posts/new-2024-approved-top-10-ai-subtitle-translators-for-content-creators-that-anyone-can-use.md

 ![Subtly AI subtitle translator](https://images.wondershare.com/virbo/article/ai-subtitle-translator-09.jpg)

- This is the first time[Subly](https://www.getsubly.com/features/subtitle-translator) has made it to our top 10 list, and not without a reason.
+ This is the first time [Subly](https://www.getsubly.com/features/subtitle-translator) has made it to our top 10 list, and not without a reason.
 Subly has added some fantastic new features along with support for translating subtitles into 73 different languages.
 This**AI subtitle translator** now also allows quick adjustments like font, color, appearance and size, etc. Subly also has a subtitles app with which you can easily turn audio into videos by adding photos and logos.

 **Free Trial: Not Available**